-IAF is a group of members that includes industry representatives, Accreditation Bodies, technical advisors from various parts of the world related to ISO and standards.
+IAF is a group of members that includes industry representatives, accreditation bodies and technical advisors from various parts of the world related to ISO and standards.

-IAF History & Role of IAF in ISO?
+IAF History & the Role of IAF in ISO?

 Some of the key dates are as follows:

-- November 2001—The new structure of IAF, as exists today, was announced and implemented.
-This was also the first joint general assembly with ILAC in 2001.
+- November 2001— the new structure of IAF, as exists today was announced and implemented.
+This was also the first joint general assembly with the ILAC.

-IAF has evolved from 6 Accreditation Bodies at that first meeting in 1993 to 66 Accreditation Bodies, 18 association members, and 4 regional co-operations, with two new regional co-operations in development.
+IAF has evolved from 6 accreditation bodies from their first meeting in 1993 to 66 accreditation bodies, 18 association members and 4 regional co-operations, with two new regional co-operations in development.

 ISO 9001 Certification